czhang03/sGKCT/algorithm.md

 }

 let info_of: exp expInfo hashtbl = empty
-(* Whether a expression is accepting or it transitions to a live scc
+(* Whether a expression transitions to a live scc

 Notice that if a expression is in the set, then exp is necessarily live, but if it is not, exp is not necessarily dead.
-This only keeps track of the expression on the stack, expressions not on the stack but explored are formed as scc, hence should use `live_scc` instead.*) let acc_or_to_live_scc: exp set = empty
+This only keeps track of the expression on the stack, expressions not on the stack but explored are already collected as scc, hence should use `live_scc` instead.*) let to_live_scc: exp set = empty
 (* all the currently discovered scc *) let live_scc: exp set = empty